Can be taught by a classroom teacher, can be taught by a music educator, or can be assigned as self-directed enrichment learning.

 2. Have students write a story to accompany music.
 Using one of the ten popular Chinese music compositions, a link for which is available within the Resource Carousel, then ask students to write a short creative paragraph that tells the music’s story.
 There is no right or wrong story interpretation.
 Ask students to explain in their writing how the music works to tell their story.

-Use the Performance Assessment Rubric to evaluate the student's performance
+Performance Assessment Rubric to evaluate the student's performance

 Explore and classify instruments from other